Space-Time FEM for the Vectorial Wave Equation under Consideration of Ohm's Law: A space-time finite element method in a tensor product

-for $(t,x_1,x_2) \in Q$ and $\mathrm{div}_x \vec j_a \neq 0$.
+for $(t,x_1,x_2) \in Q$ and $\mathrm{div}_x \vec j_2 \neq 0$.

+First let us take $T=\sqrt{2}$ and look at the $L^2(Q)$-norm error table Tab.~\ref{Num:TabT2L2} and the $H^{\cu;1}(Q)$-seminorm error table Tab.~\ref{Num:TabT2HC1}.
+This is the same example as the numerical example in the paper \cite{HauserZank2023} which showcased the sharpness of the CFL condition for piecewise linear finite elements in time and lowest order Nédélec elements in space.
+In the paper \cite{HauserZank2023} we observe first-order convergence in the $H^{\cu;1}(Q)$-seminorm and second-order convergence in the $L^2(Q)$-norm in the case of stability.
+We see this behavior as well in the interpolation errors in Table \ref{Num:InterpT2L2} and \ref{Num:InterpT2HC1}.
+Here we see first-order convergence in Tab.~\ref{Num:InterpT2HC1} and second-order convergence in Tab.~\ref{Num:InterpT2L2}.
+When we compare these results to the results we find in the error tables \ref{Num:TabT2L2} and \ref{Num:TabT2HC1} we see first-order convergence in the $H^{\cu;1}(Q)$-seminorm and second order $L^2(Q)$-norm after stability is achieved.

+On the other hand, when we take a look at the stability of the results in table \ref{Num:TabT2L2} and \ref{Num:TabT2HC1} we clearly see the influence of the CFL condition.
+Following the last line we see in the third column, where $h_t/h_x \approx 0.0707/0.0221 \approx 3.1991 $ that our solution does not converge.
+On the other hand in the fourth column, we have $h_t/h_x \approx 0.0354/0.0221 \approx 1.6018 $ which satisfies our CFL condition and we achieve convergence.
+In comparison with the results for piecewise linear elements in time in \cite{HauserZank2023} we see that the second-order elements in time result in a smaller error in total.
+On the other hand, we see a quicker convergence in the time refinement when we fix the spatial discretization.

-To show the behavior of the CFL condition we take a look at the final time $T=\sqrt{10.4}$.
-For these values, we see, e.g., in the last row and second to last column that the ratio
+To showcase the behavior of the CFL condition \eqref{eq:CFL2} we take a look at the same example, but take the final time $T=\sqrt{10.4}$.
+We use the same number of elements in time and space as in the simulation for Tab.~\ref{Num:TabT2L2} and \ref{Num:TabT2HC1}.
+By taking the final time $T=\sqrt{10.4}$ we see a ratio of the time and spatial mesh size which is close to the CFL condition of section \ref{sec:cfl-condition}.
+For these values, we see in both tables \ref{Num:TabL2} and \ref{Num:TabHC1}, e.g., in the third row, second to last column or last row, last column that the ratio {equals}